MicrosoftDocs/Viva/Viva/topics/curate-a-topic-in-multilingual.md

 # Translate an existing topic using Multilingual in Microsoft Viva Topics

-In Viva Topics, you can use the Multilingual feature to curate and edit a topic page in English, French, German, and Spanish.
+The Multilingual feature in Viva Topics allows you to curate and edit a topic page in English, French, German, and Spanish.

 > [!Note]
 > A topic page must be created and curated in the tenant's default language before it can be translated using the Multilingual feature in Viva Topics.